 Deeply rooted in North America and fiercely proud of its French heritage, Québec is a delightful blend of the Old and New Worlds, famous for its unique sophistication and joie de vivre!

 A proud heritage

 The vast majority of Québec’s approximately eight million people live close to the St. Lawrence.
 More than 85,000 Amerindians belonging to 10 different nations and 11,500 Inuit live in some 50 communities across the province.
 French is the dominant language here, although English is widely spoken or understood, particularly in the cities.
-Québec’s dual Catholic/Protestant heritage is in ample evidence, especially in its religious architecture and art.
+Québec has a rich repertoire of expressions that reflect its history and combine regionalisms, archaisms and Québecisms.
+Protestant heritage is in ample evidence, especially in its religious architecture and art.

 The creative impulse